After every one or two year of buying a laptop or Macbook or Surfacepro we desperately want some way or the other to buy a new one.

 Unfortunately, eBay’s fees can add up quickly.
 For example, if I received $519 for my MacBook Air, the seller’s fees would total $53.40 (the least expensive option).

-Swappa is worth a look if you want to sell old phones.
+Swappa is worth a look if you want to sell a used mobile device.
 Sellers pay no fees, though they do have to pay all applicable PayPal fees if a device sells.
 (All sales on Swappa go through PayPal.)

 Sellers also need to roll shipping costs into the asking price.
 Buyers pay Swappa a fee based on the sale price, and those fees range from $5 to $35.